When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • wet wipes;

-• replaceable shoes or shoe covers.
+• replacement shoes or shoe covers.

 So, the patient is scheduled for a gastric biopsy.
 How is this procedure done?
-If the patient is agitated and cannot calm down on his own, he is offered an injection of a sedative.
+If the patient is nervous and cannot calm down on his own, he is offered an injection of a sedative.

-Never calm yourself down with smoking
+Never calm yourself down by smoking

-On the eve of the day of the examination, refuse to eat for 8-12 hours and for two hours - from liquid.
-Since undigested food will not only distort the data obtained, but will also become an obstacle to the camera approaching the walls of the stomach, which will not allow them to thoroughly examine them and will have to re-prescribe EGDS.
+On the eve of the examination day, refrain from eating food 8–12 hours before and liquids two hours before.
+Since undigested food will not only distort the data obtained, but will also become an obstacle to the camera approaching the walls of the stomach, which will not allow them to be examined thoroughly and EGDS will have to be prescribed again.

 Indications